kushal2061/kushal2061/README.md

 # 💫 About Me

-🎓 Final-year Bachelor of Information Management (BIM) student
+🎓  Bachelor of Information Management (BIM) student

 🧪 QA-focused developer with hands-on experience in **Manual Testing, API Testing, Postman, Test Case Design, and Bug Reporting**